The High-Value Add-Ons Worth Paying For

 New Car Replacement Coverage

 What it covers: If your car is totaled, this pays to replace it with a brand-new model of the same make — not a depreciated payout.
-Since cars lose roughly 20% of their value in the first year alone, this fills a significant gap.
+Since new cars lose roughly 10% of their value in the first month and about 20–30% after the first year, this fills a significant gap.
+EVs can face even steeper depreciation of 45–55% over three years.

 When it makes sense: Best for new car owners who want full protection in the early ownership years.
 After year 3–5, the math typically no longer works in your favor.